Niutaq/Gix/README.md

 ### ✨ Key Features ✨

+- **Desktop or Mobile** 📈
+  App is created for desktop usage but can easily be exported for mobile (Android for now).

 - **Real-Time Rate Tracking** 📈
-  Get live updates from exchange offices in your area—no more outdated info!
+  Get live updates from exchange offices in your area—no more outdated info.

 - **User-Friendly Interface** 📱
   Clean, intuitive design lets you compare rates in seconds.
 No clutter, just clarity.